-- How should group and role information be expressed to facilitate interoperability? - How should resource capabilities be expressed?
+- How should I manage authorisation information from multiple sources?
+AARC-G006 - How should group and role information be expressed to facilitate interoperability?

 What next?
 Are you looking for a kick start with your policies?
 Take a look at the Policy Development Toolkit which provides a set of templates.